Dario Franchitti: Non-racing ventures and personal life

 Franchitti in the pit lane of the Silverstone Circuit at the 2014 British Grand Prix.

-He has endorsed the Dutch watch brand TW Steel since 2010.
+Franchitti has endorsed the Dutch watch brand TW Steel since 2010.
 Franchitti volunteered for the charity Bethany Christian Trust in Edinburgh as a van driver to deliver food and drink to homeless people, and for the charity Mission Motorsport, which supports the rehabilitation and employment of former military personnel, frequently through sport.
 He has appeared on the American television shows Late Show with David Letterman and The Late Late Show with Craig Ferguson.

 Franchitti made a cameo appearance as a racing driver in the 2001 film Driven.
 He also voiced a Scottish news anchor and a male tourist in the 2013 animated film Turbo, for which he provided technical consultation.
 He has served as a television co-commentator and driver pundit on Formula E's world feed since its inaugural season in 2014.
 In 2019, Franchitti and Take That band member Howard Donald co-presented the four-part Channel 4 television motoring series Mission Ignition.
 He has also worked in development for high-performance car manufacturers Acura and Gordon Murray Automotive.

 Franchitti is a member of the "Brat Pack", an international group of CART drivers composed of Kanaan, Greg Moore and Max Papis, who shared a desire for enjoyment, attending all-night parties, discussing life and staying in close contact with one another.
 (Note: "The Brat Pack" name was derived from the Frank Sinatra-led Rat Pack group of entertainers who enlivened the 1950 and 1960's Hollywood party scene.)
-Moore introduced Franchitti to actor Ashley Judd at Jason Priestley's wedding in February 1999.
+Moore introduced Franchitti to actress Ashley Judd at Jason Priestley's wedding in February 1999.
 Judd and Franchitti became engaged that year and married on 12 December 2001 at Skibo Castle near Dornoch, Scotland.
 The marriage was childless; Franchitti and Judd divorced in 2013 and remain on friendly terms.
 He has since married hedge-fund executive Eleanor Robb; the couple have two children.